 Formal dining room with large dining table and seating for 12 guests.
 Open fire.
 Sonos sound system.
 There is an additional table in the bay window which could be utilised for extra dining space if required using chairs from the kitchen.

-Small utility room sits to the rear of the dining room with belfast sink, WC, full size dishwasher, washing machine and separate dryer.
+Small utility / boot room sits to the rear of the dining room with Belfast sink, WC, full-size dishwasher, washing machine and separate dryer.

 Bedroom one - front facing master bedroom with super king bed, side tables, chest of drawers, decorative fireplace.
 Five steps lead up to a separate dressing room with plenty of wardrobe space.
 This is also an ideal space to place a travel cot for families with young children.

 En suite bathroom with roll top bath, large shower with rainforest head and separate mixer, heated towel rail and WC.